b97tsk/reactive-tree/README.md

 console.log(`Hello, ${leaf.value}.`); // Hello, world.
 ```

+This example doesn't show how a leaf reacts when its value changes.
+Let's keep
+reading.

 ### Twigs

-A twig has a cached value that is computed from its `handler` function.
-It
+A twig is like a cached computed property.
+It has a value that is computed from
-computes only if it's **dirty** and someone try to get its value.
+its `handler` function.
+It computes only when someone try to get its value and
+it's **dirty**.

 A twig gets **dirty** when: